 How a VPN Affects Your Internet Speed

-Note: There have been misconceptions that using a VPN can increase your Internet speed but this is untrue.
+There have been misconceptions that using a VPN can increase your Internet speed but this is untrue.
 Your speed will always be equal to or less than the subscribed speed you have with your Internet Service Provider.

-Unless you need to connect to a server in specific location, it is better to choose VPN servers located in nearby countries, including where you are.
-To squeeze out the maximum, search for a high speed VPN service provider with broad country coverage and a large number of servers, such as NordVPN that has more than 5,000 servers in over 60 countries.
+Unless you need to connect to a server in a specific location, choosing VPN servers in nearby countries, including where you are is better.
+To squeeze out the maximum, search for a high-speed VPN service provider with broad country coverage and many servers, such as NordVPN, which has over 5,000 servers in over 60 countries.

-To see how Internet speed differs when connected to servers in different locations, run a speed test (Speedtest.net is a good choice) and take a look at the ping time.
+To see how Internet speed differs when connected to servers in different locations, run a speed test (Speedtest.net is a good choice) and look at the ping time.
 It shows how long is a delay in the connection between your device and the server it’s communicating with.

-Quality of encryption
+Quality of Data Encryption

 Encryption is the key feature of virtual private networks.
-It makes your online traffic inaccessible to hackers and snoopers so that you can browse in ultimate privacy.
+It makes your online traffic inaccessible to hackers and snoopers so you can browse in ultimate privacy.
 However, the way encryption is handled depends on a VPN service provider.
 It can vary in terms of quality and reliability.

 Internet speed offered by ISP